 The ANU Law Unrequired Reading List is a curated list of book, films, speeches and other creative works that fall outside the typical lists of required reading that law students will encounter during their studies.

-This list is an expression of our Law School’s values and a reminder that a well-rounded education does not come solely from prescribed texts and journals.
+This list is an expression of our College’s values and a reminder that a well-rounded education does not come solely from prescribed texts and journals.
 Reading for pleasure, and broadening one’s world view, can be a wonderful supplement to the benefits that an education and a career in the law provides.

 I have wanted to develop this list for many years, since I encountered The Texas List of Unrequired Reading, which was released by the College of Liberal Arts at the University of Texas in 1987.